Have you heard of ‘PR’ but are confused about how it could complement the marketing you’re already doing?

-To put it another way, public relations is a form of marketing that aims to build a positive impression in the minds of those who are important to your business (such as your clients and prospective clients) to form a positive opinion of you.
+To put it another way, public relations is a form of marketing that aims to encourage those who are important to your business (such as your clients and prospective clients) to form a positive opinion of you.

 Why should you use PR strategies in your photography marketing?

 As a business owner, you naturally want people to regard you and your photography services in a positive light.
 Reputation is everything in business.

 The great thing is that you can use PR strategies to get visible and to build a positive impression in the minds of potential customers.

 Since people generally buy from those who they know, like and trust over and above complete strangers or unknown companies/brands, PR can play an important part in the sales process.

 Yep.
 PR can help convert potential photography clients and buyers into customers.
 So, has that got you interested?
 I hope so!

 How does PR help you to attract more photography clients?

 So, digging a little deeper now, let’s talk about how PR helps to generate new leads for your photography business.

-Over time, the positive reputation you build through PR can help you to attract clients and buyers as well as influence their buying behaviours.
+Over time, the positive reputation you build through PR can help you to attract clients and buyers as well as influence their purchasing decisions.